Purpose of Capacity Planning

 Consider future needs to maintain acceptable performance

-- Based on past data, evaluate what resources will be needed, in what quantity, and when, while considering budget and schedule.
+Based on past performance, determine what will be needed, when, and how much, in relation to budget and schedule.

 -